Hong Kong hunts COVID patient's contacts, orders cruise ship back to port | Health

 On Dec.
 31, a streak of three months without community cases ended with the first local transmission of the new Omicron variant.
 Since then, authorities have scrambled to track down and test hundreds of people who had been in contact with a handful of Omicron patients.

-"The most stringent anti-epidemic measures will be implemented to prevent the mutant strains from spreading in the local community," the government said in a statement.
+"The most stringent anti-epidemic measures will be implemented to prevent the mutant strains from spreading," the government said in a statement.
 The latest hunt was sparked by a patient who danced with some 20 friends in a central park on New Year's Eve.
 Two of the fellow dancers, one of whom was a domestic helper, came up positive in preliminary tests.

-The helper's employer and eight other of her close contacts then went on a "cruise to nowhere" journey on Jan.
-2, which was due to return on Jan.
-6. As part of its coronavirus restrictions, Hong Kong has restricted cruises to short trips in nearby waters, with ships asked to operate at reduced capacity and to only allow vaccinated passengers who test negative for the virus.
+The helper's employer and eight other of her close contacts then went on a cruise journey on Jan.
+2. As part of its coronavirus restrictions, Hong Kong has restricted cruises to short trips in nearby waters, with ships asked to operate at reduced capacity and to only allow vaccinated passengers who test negative for the virus.

-The "Spectrum of the Seas" ship had about 2,500 passengers and 1,200 staff on board.
+The "Spectrum of the Seas" ship, which returned a day early, had about 2,500 passengers and 1,200 staff on board.
 The nine close contact passengers were isolated from the rest of the people on board and preliminary tests taken during the journey returned negative results, authorities said.
 "Spectrum of the Seas is taking appropriate measures under guidelines by the Department of Health," Royal Caribbean told Reuters in a statement.

-The ship, which in October was prevented from departing on a similar journey due to coronavirus fears, returned to the terminal early on Wednesday.
-The nine close contacts will be sent to a quarantine centre, while the rest of the passengers and staff will have to undergo several compulsory tests in coming days, the government said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)